Hotu and Kamarband Caves: Excavations and findings

 Kamarband cave is notable for three human skeletons discovered there, dating to approximately 9,000 years BCE.
 Other finds include flint blades, walrus and deer bones, giving valuable information about human development from the ice age in the Mazandaran area.

+DNA analysis of cave dwellers

 At Hotu Cave dwellers were identified as having Y-chromosome haplogroup J (xJ2a1b3, J2b2a1a1), with a more refined analysis putting it at J2a-PF5008*.
+These remains are from 9100-8600 BCE.